dojojon/phaser/donkey/readme.md

 ### Step 13

-Lets make the game get harder the loger it is played.
+Lets make the game get harder the longer it is played.

 We can increase the speed in the ```update()``` function.
 Remember our game negative speed moves the player up the road.